Pigs (2007 film): Themes and reception

 The Georgia Straight indicated that the 1981 sex teen comedy Porky's "was more of an inspiration".
-The Film Board of Québec found: "This comedy is fueled by testosterone and aimed primarily at a teenage audience.
+The Film Board of Québec found, "This comedy is fueled by testosterone and aimed primarily at a teenage audience."
 The film uses crude language with sexual connotations.
 In addition, there are a few scenes where sexual acts are simulated without nudity."

-The Hamilton Spectator commented the film by asking: "The final question remains - are all guys PIGS?"
+The Hamilton Spectator commented on the film by asking, "The final question remains - are all guys PIGS?"